-Abstentions and broker non-votes are not considered "votes cast" and thus do not have an effect on the outcome of the vote as to Items 1, 2, 3 and 5.
-With respect to Item 4, because the NYSE rules for equity compensation plans apply, which treat abstentions as "votes cast," abstentions will have the same effect as a vote against the proposal.
-Broker non-votes are not considered "votes cast" and thus will have no effect on the outcome of the vote on Item 4.
+Abstentions and broker non-votes are not considered "votes cast" and thus do not have an effect on the outcome of the vote as to Items 1, 2, and 3.
+With respect to Item 4, NYSE rules governing equity compensation plans treat abstentions as "votes cast."
+Accordingly, abstentions will have the same effect as a vote against the proposal.
+However, broker non-votes are not considered "votes cast" and thus will have no effect on the outcome of the vote on the proposal.